On the equvialence of colimits and 2-colimits: The Poset

-Observe that $\delta$ maps the first square to the second square.
-The left vertical map in the bottom diagram is injective on objects by A1.
-It follows again from Proposition 4.2 of \cite{p3} that the second square is also a 2-pushout diagram.
-To show that $\delta_{\fb(\n)}$ is an equivalence of groupoids, it suffices to show that $\delta_{\fb(\nn)}$ and $\delta_{\fb'(\nn)}$ are equivalences.
-One can easily see that A1 and A2 imply that the assumptions of this Theorem also hold for the poset $\fb(\nn)$.
-The functor $\delta_{\fb(\nn)}$ is an equivalences of categories by our induction assumption.
-As we already said, the map $\alpha:\fb({\bf n-1})\to\fb'({\bf n-1})$ is an isomorphism of posets.
-Hence, we could apply the theorem for the poset $\fb'(\nn)$ assuming the modified conditions A1' and A2' are checked.
-The modified conditions are:
+Observe that $\delta$ (see Section \ref{272504}) maps the first square to the second square.
+The left vertical map in the bottom diagram corresponds to our condition when $V={\bf n-1}$, hence is injective on objects.
+It follows again from Theorem \ref{2} that the second square is also a 2-pushout diagram.
+To show that $\delta_{\fB(\n)}$ is an equivalence of groupoids, it suffices to show that $\delta_{\fB(\nn)}$ and $\delta_{\fB'(\nn)}$ are equivalences.